MIFisheriesScience/MIFisheriesScience.github.io/_pages/6002Syllabus.md

 1. Check the syllabus
 2. Ask in class, or discuss with colleagues
-3. Ask on Slack (this way, everyone can benefit from an answer)
-4. Request a meeting with me
+3. Request a meeting with me

 If emailing me a meeting request, use the subject line "FISH 6002: Meeting request."
-Please indicate three potential meeting times (I prefer afternoon meetings) and explain in 1-3 lines what you want to meet about.
+Please explain in 1-3 lines what you want to meet about.
+My preferred meeting window is between 9 AM and 12 PM on Thursdays.

 E-mail is impersonal, burdeonsome, and adds to confusion.